hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 ## License

 This project is licensed under CC BY-NC 4.0 license.
-Refer to the `LICENSE` file in each subdirectory for more information.
+Refer to the [LICENSE](LICENSE.md) file for more information.

 ---